 Where to report: Form 1040, Schedule C, Line 22

-Supplies for Riders
+Supplies for riders

 Many drivers choose to provide complementary supplies to riders, such as snacks, bottled water, tissues, gum, or hand sanitizer during transit.
 Any time you purchase these supplies to keep on hand, keep your receipts or record the expense in your software.